 How to make Prosciutto Scallop Bacon Bundles in pictures:

-To make the bundles: place a scallop on top of a slice of prosciutto, brush with melted garlic butter, sprinkle with homemade chipotle seasoning and top with bacon bits and jalapeño.
+To make the bundles: place a scallop on top of a slice of prosciutto, brush with melted garlic butter, sprinkle with homemade chipotle seasoning (paid link) and top with bacon bits and jalapeño.

 Twist the prosciutto around at the top.